blorente/naylang-documentation/src/evaluator.md

 ### Declaration Nodes

 Declarations, from the EE's point of view, are nodes that add to the current scope in some way - be it adding new fields, or new methods.
-In general very little processing is done in declarations, and the do not modify the partial directly.
+In general, very little processing is done in declarations and they do not modify the partial directly.

 #### Field Declarations

-Field Declarations are the nodes that, when processed, insert a field with an initial value in the current scope.
+Field Declarations are the nodes that, when processed, **insert a new field** with an initial value in the current scope.
 The processing of these nodes is quite simple, since they delegate the initial value processing to their respective children.
 After retrieving the initial value, evaluating them is a matter of extending the current scope to include the new field:

 ```c++
 void ExecutionEvaluator::evaluate(VariableDeclaration &expression) {